zeyneppguler23/Deep_Learning_Based_Classification_of_Cardiotograms_for_Predicting_Birth_Outcomes/README.md

 3. open the repository in VS Code
 4. select the correct Python interpreter for the workspace
 5. run notebooks from `src/notebooks/` or `src/Transfer_Learning/`

+## Python Version

+Use Python 3.11 for the most predictable setup.

+The repository depends on TensorFlow 2.16.1 and other scientific Python packages, so using a different Python version may require adjusting dependency versions.
+If you want the same environment on another machine, start with Python 3.11 and install packages into a fresh virtual environment.

+## Setup

+Before running the notebooks, make sure the expected dataset and annotation files are present in the repository folders described above.

 ## Outputs